Connecting students with design opportunities across Oregon

 Topic: STEM (Science, Technology, Engineering and Math)

-Program Type: After school and in-school programs
+Program Type: After-school and in-school

 The MESA Schools Program (MSP) is a pre-college program for students grades 5-12th.
 It’s an academic enrichment program that is offered to underrepresented middle and high school students in select schools in Oregon.
 MESA students work in teams to identify, design, and build hands-on invention projects that attempt to solve an issue for clients.
 In addition, Oregon MESA holds annual Demo Days, a community showcase where MESA students present the invention projects they are working on and get valuable feedback from the community.